Managing Graduate Assistantships

 Additional information is available through Schiffert's Health Center web pages.

-This table is based upon the university refund policy and will be used in calculating tuition obligations for students who leave the assistantship appointment before day 38 of the semester.
+The table below details the tuition obligations for students who leave the assistantship appointment before the semester is complete.